jundalisay/sp/content/en/research/constitutions/eu/protocols/part-34.md

 Pagina 393
 Treaty establishing a Constitution for Europe
 393

-TITLE IV
-PROVISIONS CONCERNING THE SECRETARY-GENERAL OF THE COUNCIL, HIGH REPRESENTATIVE FOR THE COMMON FOREIGN AND SECURITY POLICY, AND THE DEPUTY SECRETARY-GENERAL OF THE COUNCIL
+## TITLE 4: PROVISIONS CONCERNING THE SECRETARY-GENERAL OF THE COUNCIL, HIGH REPRESENTATIVE FOR THE COMMON FOREIGN AND SECURITY POLICY, AND THE DEPUTY SECRETARY-GENERAL OF THE COUNCIL

-Article 5
+### Article 5

 The terms of office of the Secretary‑General of the Council, High Representative for the common foreign and security policy, and the Deputy Secretary‑General of the Council shall end on the date of entry into force of the Treaty establishing a Constitution for Europe.
 The Council shall appoint a Secretary‑General in conformity with Article 3‑344(2) of the Constitution.

-TITLE V
-PROVISIONS CONCERNING ADVISORY BODIES
+## TITLE 5: PROVISIONS CONCERNING ADVISORY BODIES

-Article 6
+### Article 6

 Until entry into force of the European decision referred to in Article 3‑386 of the Constitution, the allocation of members of the Committee of the Regions shall be as follows:

 Belgium 12
 Czech Republic 12
 Denmark 9